 The maximum number of CEUs that may be accrued in any 5-year accreditation period through a combination of Published Articles/Papers and Providing Training is 40 CEUs.

 CEU credit is typically recorded to an individual's account as soon as the ACTAR Administrator receives notification from the sponsoring or presenting organization that the individual successfully completed a CEU eligible course.

 In the past, most delays dealing with the award of CEUs have been associated with the submitting organization or entity's delay in reporting the event to ACTAR.
 It is very important that organizers or presenters of programs or courses seeking CEU credit submit the required applications, fees and rosters in a timely manner.

-If you would like to check the balance of your CEU account, log in and use the CEU query feature.
+If you would like to check the balance of your CEU account, log in to your dashboard and use the CEU menu item.

 Confused?
 Have questions?